Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 - There will be a footer, which will show the social network.
 It will be sticky and always remain at the end of the page.
 - There are two forms will be there, one for Login and the other for signup.
 - The support / Feedback form will also be there for the user to contact and get support from admin.
-- There will be pages for adding the new recipes and Editing the already published recipes by the specify users.
+- There will be pages for adding the new recipes and Editing the already published recipes by the users.
 User can also delete their recipes or post if they want.
 - Admin will have the power to delete any post if that is unsuitable for the page.
 - All the data will be stored in MongoDB and Flask framework will be used to develop the site and finally, it will be deployed by using Heroku.